 - Causes decreased libido and impotence

-- Risk of cardiovascular side effects is reduced when treatment is given a patch or injectable drug rather than by mouth
+- Cardiovascular side effects are reduced when treatment is given a patch or injectable drug rather than by mouth.

 P450 Enzyme Inhibitors

-The P450 enzymes are involved in the synthesis of several hormones, including testosterone, that stimulates prostate cancer cell growth.
-Inhibitors of these enzymes can decrease the levels of testosterone and adrenal androgens, and have direct cytotoxic effects on prostate cancer cells.
+The P450 enzymes synthesize several hormones, including testosterone, that stimulates prostate cancer cell growth.
+Conversely, inhibitors of these enzymes can decrease testosterone and adrenal androgens and have direct cytotoxic effects on prostate cancer cells.

 Available P450 enzyme inhibitors:

 - Nizoral® (ketoconazole used in combination with hydrocortisone)

 - It may be helpful in men for whom CAB has failed (who are androgen resistant)